giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/HowToImplement.md

 ## Token amounts
 %%Outbound|outbound%% and %%inbound|inbound%% tokens may have different decimals.
 Mangrove always use raw amounts.

-## Which part of your %%Maker contract|makerContract%% should not be in the %%offer logic|offerLogic%%?
+## Which part of your %%Maker contract|maker-contract%% should not be in the %%offer logic|offer-logic%%?
 Functions in offer logic are automatically executed by Mangrove, who is then `msg.sender`.
 Beware that taker is not necessarily `tx.origin`, as a contract could be acting as a taker.
 If your logic is exploitable by price manipulation, this can be dangerous (last Look is there to protect).
 Dangers are: oracle manipulation, or liquiditation.
 Better have risky moves being admin controlled.

 ## How to factor your offer logic between %%`makerExecute`|makerExecute%% and %%`makerPosthook`|makerPosthook%%.